-6. Houlton iStudy Daily Habits (see Appendix 2)
+7. Houlton iStudy Daily Habits (see Appendix 2)

 Regular reference should be made to the pillars of the iStudy daily learning habits to promote pupils' independent study skills and the habit of regularly revisiting key knowledge/memorability.
+At Key Stage 3, pupils begin to explore the iStudy habits through PHRSE, which are then embedded at Key Stage 4 and within the Sixth Form with subject-specific habits.

-7. Houlton School's 15 Learning and Teaching Non-negotiables
+8. Houlton School's 10 Learning and Teaching Agreed Principles

 Our vision for consistently compelling learning experiences for all pupils at Houlton is achieved through the commitment and quality of the teachers and support staff at our academy; we will work in close partnership with parent/carer(s) in a caring and open manner.
+Learning and teaching at Houlton School is evidence informed and guided by highly regarded academic educational research which is disseminated to staff through continued professional development sessions .

-All teachers at Houlton School will be committed to:
+All teachers at Houlton School will be committed to the following principles: